boryanah/hybrid_eft_nbody/README.md

 # Memory usage:

 convert to bigfile and compute fields for Sim1024 took 2663s on the login node (fell asleep! wasn't on purpose)

+Summit hugebase obtain fields only 11352 took 1847. seconds

-requested 45 GB for summit hugebase obtain pisitions serially on debug about 15 mins per snapshot; took 70 mins total for 9 snapshots
+requested 45 GB for summit hugebase obtain pisitions serially on debug about 15 mins per snapshot; took 70 mins total for 9 snapshots; s_sq takes:
+25109 MB and 386 seconds

 obtain templates took 512 GB on 8 nodes 4 tasks per node (64 GB per node) and 26 mins (requested roughly twice the memory loaded)